exlab-code/ghost-cms-amazon-ses-adapter/readme.md

 2. Redirecting those requests to AWS SES
 3. Returning appropriate responses back to Ghost

-This is done by changing your DNS settings to redirect Mailgun's domain to your adapter, effectively functioning as a "man-in-the-middle" between Ghost and email services.

 ## Prerequisites

 - A server running Ghost
 - An AWS account with SES set up
 - Verified email address(es) or domain(s) in SES
 - Node.js (v14 or higher recommended)
-- Basic knowledge of DNS, Nginx and systemd
+- Access to your Ghost database

 ## Installation